orbitalchicken/Roadmap/Triaged.md

 	in the new ubuntu 16.04, touchegg works with 3 finger gestures, if I put synclient disable ClickFinger3 & TapButton3, however, in linux mint it’s not recognizing it..! (seems to work more or less, need more accurate issue description)
 	cinnamon: I can disable mobile broadband using the switch in network preferences but it does have any effect.
 Next time I open up network preferences it is enabled again.
 I guess this could be a upstream problem though.
 	Why did you change from Noto Sans to Noto Sans Regular?
 Letters now look short and stretched.
-They are much more elegant on 17.3. (some tools went from GTK2 to GTK3, noto changed slightly, other than that...?)
+They are much more elegant on 17.3. (some tools went from GTK2 to GTK3, noto changed slightly, other than that...?) cinnamon panel unresponsive when using nvidia 304 drivers?

 Upstream
 --------